 With next-generation tools like NASA’s James Webb Space Telescope, set to launch in 2021, scientists might produce the first detailed chemical profiles of exoplanet atmospheres, and it’s possible that some of those first subjects will be hot Jupiters.
 These studies will help scientists learn how other solar systems form and how similar or different they are to our own.

 For the JPL researchers, the work has just begun.
 Unlike a typical oven, theirs seals the gas in tightly to prevent leaks or contamination, and it allows the researchers to control the pressure of the gas as the temperature rises.
 With this hardware, they can now simulate exoplanet atmospheres at even higher temperatures: close to 3,000 degrees Fahrenheit (1,600 degrees Celsius).

-“It’s been an ongoing challenge figuring out how to design and operate this system successfully, since most standard components such as glass or aluminum melt at these temperatures,” said JPL research scientist Bryana Henderson, a coauthor of the study.
+“It’s been an ongoing challenge figuring out how to design and operate this system successfully, since most standard components such as glass or aluminum melt at these temperatures,” said JPL research scientist Bryana Henderson, a co-author of the study.
 “We’re still learning how to push these boundaries while safely handling these chemical processes in the lab.
-But at the end of the day, the exciting results that come out of these experiments is worth all the extra effort.”
+But at the end of the day, the exciting results that come out of these experiments are worth all the extra effort.”